SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.41.md

 The following changes have been made to the Microsoft Visual Studio UI:

-- In the *About Microsoft Visual Studio* window (*Help > About Microsoft Visual Studio*), the DIS product version will now show the current DIS version.
+- In the *About Microsoft Visual Studio* window (*Help > About Microsoft Visual Studio*), the *Installed products* list will now show the correct version of the installed DIS package.

-- When, in the *Manage Extensions* window, you select the DIS extension, two additional links will now be shown:
+- When, in the *Manage Extensions* window, you select the *DataMiner Integration Studio* extension, you will now find two additional links in the details pane on the right:

-  - *Release Notes* (pointing to XXX)
+  - *Release Notes* (pointing to the release notes of the installed DIS version on <https://docs.dataminer.services/>)
-  - *Getting Started* (pointing to XXX)
+  - *Getting Started* (pointing to [Installing and configuring the software](xref:Installing_and_configuring_the_software))

-  Also, the *More Information* link will now point to XXX.
+  Also, the *More Information* link will now point to [DataMiner Integration Studio](xref:DIS).

 ### Fixes